- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 - Marketing tools: $50-$300.

 Marketing spend is only one part of the picture, though, and it’s important for agents to closely track their efforts to maximize ROI.
-Track cost per lead, time to close, and lead conversion rates to ensure you’re putting your time and money toward efforts that get results.
+Track cost per lead, time to close, and lead quality, in addition to conversion rates, to ensure you’re putting your time and money toward efforts that get results.

 What are some common digital marketing mistakes real estate professionals should avoid?